 Hi everyone!
 In my recent posts, I've been talking about lidocaine and cortisone injections for the SI joints-- the various risks and benefits your doctor should tell you up front.
 However, I wanted to address a larger question I had when I first looked into them, and why I, personally, decided not to proceed.
 And … Continue reading SI Joint Injections, Part 3: Will an SI joint injection help you?

 One of the craziest things about the SI joint is that even though it’s only meant to move a few millimeters, when those few millimeters of motion become restricted, it can really wreak havoc on the rest of your body.
-Although this joint is meant to move a ton compared to other joints in the … Continue reading How SI joint dysfunction can affect the rest of your body
+Although this joint isn't meant to move a ton compared to other joints in the … Continue reading How SI joint dysfunction can affect the rest of your body

 This is probably one of the most frustrating parts of this whole journey to look back on.
 The first time one of my SI joints ever locked up, it was a terrifying experience.
 All of a sudden, for no reason I could understand, I could barely lift one of my legs.
 It was as though … Continue reading Key Point #6: When someone finally told me only one SI joint could lock up at a time